 - The title is nonsense or a made-up word, such as Azumanga Daioh.

 - The title is already in a foreign language, such as "La Belle Dame Sans Merci".

 - The title is translated, but fans use the original title anyway; for example, fans of Ceres Celestial Legend tend to refer to the show as Ayashi no Ceres.

 - Gurren Lagann, which literally means "Crimson Lotus Spiral Face" so it's no wonder it wasn't translated.
-Although it was shortened from Tengen Toppa Gurren Lagann ("Heaven Piercing Crimson Lotus Spiral Face")
+It was shortened from Tengen Toppa Gurren Lagann ("Heaven Piercing Crimson Lotus Spiral Face").

 - Kannazuki no Miko ("Shrine Maiden of the Godless Month [October]"; the original Geneon release sometimes added the very loosely equivalent subtitle "Destiny of the Shrine Maiden", though the Sentai re-release used the English title.)

-- Kyou Kara Maou ("Demon King as of Today")
+- Kyo Kara Maoh ("Demon King as of Today")